kosecki123/ethereum-alarm-clock/audit/code-review/Library/MathLib.md

     /*
      * Return the larger of a or b.
 Returns a if a == b.
      */
-    function max(uint a, uint b)
+    // BK Ok - Pure function.
+Not used by other contracts in this repo currently function max(uint a, uint b)
         public pure returns (uint)
     {
+        // BK Ok
         if (a >= b) {
+            // BK Ok
             return a;
+        // BK Ok
         } else {
+            // BK Ok
             return b;
         }
     }